openwdl/wdl/versions/1.1/SPEC.md

 ##### Type Coercion

 There are some pairs of WDL types for which there is an obvious, unambiguous conversion from one to the other.
-In these cases, WDL provides an automatic conversion (called "coercion") from one type to the other, such that a value of one type can be used anywhere the other type is expected.
+In these cases, WDL provides an automatic conversion (called "coercion") from one type to the other, such that a value of one type typically can be used anywhere the other type is expected.

 For example, file paths are always represented as strings, making the conversion from `String` to `File` obvious and unambiguous.